Skip to content

 Layer 3 — Orchestration: The Central Brain

 A Supervisor (Arbiter) decomposes goals into sub-tasks and routes each to the right specialist.
-CrewAI, AutoGen, and LangGraph handle role assignment, multi-model deliberation, and persistent state respectively — three distinct problems, three distinct tools.
+CrewAI, AutoGen, and LangGraph each bring distinct strengths — role-based crew orchestration, multi-agent deliberation, and graph-driven stateful workflows respectively — though all three overlap significantly in capability.
+The right choice depends on workflow topology, not a single capability gap.
 YAML-driven routing keeps workflow logic out of code entirely.

 K